NAFTeam/NAFF/docs/src/Guides/20 Scales.md

 bot.start("token")
 ```

-Additionally, for the cool bit of Scales, reloading.
+Nowadays, for the cool bit of Scales, reloading.
 Scales allow you to edit your code, and reload it, without restarting the bot.
 To do this, simply run `bot.regrow_scale("Filename_here")` and your new code will be used.
 Bare in mind any tasks your scale
 is doing will be abruptly stopped.

+You can pass keyword-arguments to the `grow_scale`, `shed_scale` and `regrow_scale` scale management methods.
-Any keyword-arguments you pass to the `setup` or `teardown` methods, will also be passed to the `Scale.shed` method.
+Any arguments you pass to the `setup` or `teardown` methods, will also be passed to the `Scale.shed` method.

 Here is a basic "Scale switching" example: